-The graph below illustrates the components of the non-life transformation, the removal of the UPR and inclusion of future premiums.
+By far the largest components of the transformation are the removal of the UPR and the inclusion of future premiums.
 These are partially offset by the corresponding claims and expenses.
-The final technical provisions are positive, €34.0m, but significantly lower than the actuarial best estimate because of the best estimate surplus of future premiums over future claims and expenses.
+The final technical provisions are positive, €39.6m, but significantly lower than the actuarial best estimate - because of the best estimate surplus of future premiums over future claims and expenses.
+The impact of ENIDs and discounting are minimal in this context.
+The graph below illustrates the components of the non -life transformation.

 In terms of the life aspect, the largest component of the transformation is the inclusion of future premiums.
-Although this is partially offset by the corresponding claims and expenses, the final technical provisions are negative.
+Although this is partially offset by the corresponding claims and expenses, the final Technical Provisions are negative because the best estimate cashflows for future premiums exceed the cashflows for future claims and expenses.
+The impact of ENIDs and discounting are minimal in this context.
 The graph below illustrates the components of the life transformation.